 For the first week, you may have some pain and swelling at the incision site.
 You can apply ice for 20 minutes.
 Make sure you keep the ice off for 20 minutes before applying again.
 Avoid aspirin and non-steroidal anti-inflammatories or “NSAIDs” which can increase bleeding.
 These include ibuprofen, naproxen and meloxicam.
 You can take your pain medicines and Tylenol® as ordered by your doctor.

-You will need to restrict your routines as directed below so that the lead wires in your back do not slip or fall out of place.
+You will need to restrict your activities so that the lead wires in your back do not slip or fall out of place.
 If the leads move out of place, you can lose stimulation.
-It is possible that stimulation may not be restored even if reprogrammed.
+Stimulation may not be restored even if reprogrammed.

 Do not raise your arms above your head.

 Do not twist, bend or stretch your body at the waist.
-Use caution when changing positions, i.e. log roll in and out of bed, bend with your knees.
-Do not make any sudden movements.
+Use caution when changing positions.
+For example, you should log roll in and out of bed and bend with your knees.

 Do not lift items weighing more than 5 pounds.

 You will have an incision in your back where the spinal cord stimulator was implanted.
 This will be covered by a bandage.
 You will need to take very good care of the site to avoid infection or bleeding.

 Check the site daily.
 Do not remove the bandage.
 Reinforce your bandage only if needed.
-Call if you have: